-The Shareholder Simply Wants or Needs to Sell His/Her Shares
+Voluntary Transfers – A Shareholder Simply Wants to Sell His/Her Shares

 Things change.
 A shareholder who needs money may want to sell some or all of the shares.
-If the shareholder is “strong willed,” the corporation needs some controls to prevent or frustrate a sale or transfer from happening.
+If the shareholder is “strong willed,” the corporation needs some controls to intercede in a sale.

 In each of the above situations, unless the corporation’s articles of incorporation, by-laws, or shareholder agreement prevent a transfer or intercede in the transfer through a legally enforceable mechanism, control of the shares could be lost and suddenly you have a new shareholder.

-In designing mechanisms to maintain control of the shares, a key point is that there is a long standing (very long standing) policy in common law against absolute prohibitions on “alienation” (sale or transfer).
-That means that a court may not enforce a flat prohibition on transfer.
+In designing mechanisms to maintain control of the shares, a key point is that there is a long standing public policy in common law against absolute prohibitions on “alienation” (sale or transfer).
+Consequently, a court may not enforce a absolute prohibition on transfer.
 To make restrictions enforceable, we draft documents to anticipate the way a court will react.

 In the case of divorce or insolvency, a court usually will try to reach an equitable solution.
 We routinely include a provision (in a shareholder agreement or by-laws) that states that if a shareholder is the subject of a divorce or insolvency proceeding, the corporation has the right to buy the shares for fair market value rather than allow the shares to be acquired by a third party.
-In other words, we create a mechanic that is economically fair to the former spouse but that enables the corporation or other shareholders to buy the shares from the shareholder in advance of a transfer so long as fair market value is paid for the shares and the proceeds of the sale is paid to the former spouse, this mechanism should prevent a loos of control of the shares.
-We make this a right of the corporation or other shareholders, but not an obligation.
-You may not have the money or you may not care if the shares get transferred, but the other shareholders can make that decision if the situation arises.
-The sale price should be paid in cash (or cash plus a promissory note) and will then be available for a court to award to a spouse or creditor.
-The corporation or the other shareholders keep control.
-We always use an appraisal or a calculation based upon “fair market value” because that is what a court would likely order.
+In other words, we create a mechanic that is economically fair to the former spouse but that enables the corporation or other shareholders to buy the shares in advance of a transfer.
+So long as fair market value is paid for the shares and the proceeds of the sale is paid to the former spouse, this mechanism should prevent a loos of control of the shares.
+We make this a right of the corporation or other shareholders, but (because it requires the other shareholders or the company to pay for the shares) we do not make it an obligation.
+The sale price should be paid in cash (or cash plus a promissory note).
+We usually use an appraisal or a calculation based upon “fair market value” that will satisfy a court.

 To address the claim of a creditor who receives pledged shares or to manage the efforts of a shareholder bent on ignoring the prohibition on transfer, we recommend that the share certificates have a legend that states that the shares are subject to restrictions on transfer.
 That legend puts any buyer or transferee of the shares on notice that the shares cannot be transferred without compliance with the restrictions.
-While nothing in commercial litigation is a certainty, the legend, together with well drafted transaction documents, should likely prevent a rogue transfer.
+While nothing in commercial litigation is a certainty, the legend, together with well drafted transaction documents, should prevent a rogue transfer.

 We often provide an exception to restrictions on transfer because shareholders need to do estate planning and may want to move assets to the next generation currently.
 These carve-outs have to be tightly drafted to prevent abuse and not all clients want them.
 You can always revise the restrictions later as shareholders get older.

-Death triggers an “involuntary” transfer.
+Death triggers an “involuntary” transfer (very involuntary).
 If shareholders want to prevent the shares from falling into the hands of heirs, they can include a provision in a shareholders’ agreement or the by-laws that enables the corporation or the other shareholders to buy the shares for fair market value from the estate of a deceased shareholder.
-If the estate of a shareholder is subject to probate or oversight by a surrogate’s court, the operation of such a provision is not automatic and may be subject to review or modification, especially if an heir or an executor objects.
+If the estate of a shareholder is subject to probate or oversight by a surrogate’s court, the operation of such a provision is not automatic and may be subject to review or modification by a court, especially if an heir or an executor objects.
 As discussed above, the economics of a buy-out right have to be fair to the estate.
 The best course of action, if everyone gets along and the shareholder group is small, is to discuss the situation in advance.
-We all have the same problem – we don’t live forever.

 One strategy that is often employed to move the economic interests represented by shares into the hands of family members, employees and consultants is the creation of a class of non-voting stock.
-The non-voting stock can have the same rights as the voting stock with one exception – only the holders of the voting stock can vote on any matter coming before shareholders.
+The non-voting stock can have the same rights as the voting stock with one key exception – only the holders of the voting stock can vote on any matter coming before shareholders.
 You can have tight restrictions on transfer apply to the voting stock and little or no restrictions applicable to the non-voting stock.
 Depending on how the equity is structured, this technique can facilitate estate planning during the lifetime of a shareholder without upsetting control or governance.
 It also alleviates the issues associated with maintaining control of the shares.

 If there is a desire to strengthen the enforcement of restrictions on transfer, especially in the case of divorce, many states require that a spouse consent to the restriction in advance.
 This is never an easy subject and our experience is that most clients elect to “run for it” without the spousal consent.
-But, having spouses consent concurrently with the implementation of the restrictions is helpful if there is a matrimonial proceeding in the future.
+But, having spouses consent concurrently with the implementation of the restrictions is very helpful if there is a matrimonial proceeding in the future.
 If the value of the shares is material to the marital estate a spouse may have statutory rights to the shares which are not easily overcome.